dhruvdesai14/Gold-Price-Analysis-Dashboard/README.md

 ![Dashboard Preview](images/gold_dashboard_preview.png)

-*Note: Viewing the complete interactive elements requires opening the workbook through Tableau Desktop.* Consider taking a screenshot of your dashboard and saving it in an `/images` folder in your repo.
+Note: Viewing the complete interactive element requires opening the workbook through Tableau Desktop.

 ---

 ## Data Source

-The data used in this dashboard was obtained from [Specify your data source here - e.g., a financial data provider, a government agency, etc.].
+The data used in this dashboard was obtained from Yahoo Finance.
 The dataset includes historical gold prices from 1971 to 2021.

-*The `data/` directory (if included) contains the raw data files, while some data may be embedded within the .twb or .twbx file.*
+*The `data/` directory contains the raw data file.*

 ---

 ## Key Insights

-*   **Long-Term Growth:** The line chart of yearly closing prices clearly demonstrates the overall upward trend of gold prices over the past five decades.
+*   **Long-Term Growth:** The line chart of yearly closing prices demonstrates the overall upward trend of gold prices over the past five decades.
-*   **Volatility:** The annual percentage change chart highlights the years with the most significant price fluctuations, indicating periods of higher risk and potential reward.
+*   **Volatility:** The annual percentage change chart demonstrates which years have the highest price fluctuations that present both elevated risks together with possible lucrative outcomes.
-*   **Investment Performance:** Comparing the 5-year and 10-year returns provides a longer-term perspective on gold as an investment.
+*   **Investment Performance:** A comprehensive view regarding gold as an investment emerges through analyzing the returns accumulated during both the 5-year and 10-year periods.
-*   **Annual Price Range:** The yearly highs and lows chart visualizes the annual price range, illustrating the potential for short-term trading opportunities.
+*   **Annual Price Range:** Users can find short-term trading opportunities through the yearly highs and lows chart which displays the annual price range.
-*   **Latest Metrics:** The dashboard provides real-time indicators of closing price, annual return, five year return, and ten year return
+*   **Latest Metrics:** The dashboard provides real-time indicators of closing price, annual return, five-year return, and ten-year return

 ---

 ## Repository Structure

-*   **`data/` (Optional):** Contains the raw financial data used in the dashboard.
+*   **`data/`:** Contains the raw financial data used in the dashboard.
 Include this folder if you're including raw data files in the repo.
-*   **`docs/` (Optional):** Folder for additional documentation or reports related to the project.
+*   **`docs/`:** Folder for additional documentation or reports related to the project.
-*   **`images/` (Optional):** Stores screenshots of the dashboard for quick previews.
+*   **`images/`:** Stores screenshots of the dashboard for quick previews.
-*   **`Gold_Price_Analysis_Dashboard.twbx`:** The main Tableau workbook file.
-Use `.twb` if you are not including the data with the workbook.
+*   **`Gold-Price-Analysis.twbx`:** The main Tableau workbook file.
 *   **`README.md`:** Contains project information and operational guidelines.
-*   **`LICENSE.md` (Optional):** License details for the project.
+*   **`LICENSE.md`:** License details for the project.

 ---

 ## Requirements

-*   **Tableau Desktop:** Version [Specify Tableau version here - e.g., 2020.4] or later.
+*   **Tableau Desktop:** Version 2021.1 or later.
-*   **Data Files:** Ensure the files in `data/` (if applicable) are linked correctly in Tableau.
+*   **Data Files:** Ensure the file in `data/` is linked correctly in Tableau.

 ---

 ## License

-This project is licensed under the [MIT License](LICENSE.md) (Optional).
-You are free to use, modify, and share this work, provided you give appropriate credit.
+This project is licensed under the [MIT License](LICENSE.md).
+This work is available for modification and uses alongside the requirement to provide proper acknowledgement.